plvu99/Ride-Sharing-Impact-on-Traditional-Taxi-Demand/README.md

 Understanding this relationship is crucial for:

-* Transportation policy
+* transportation policy
-* Urban mobility planning
+* urban mobility planning
-* Ride-hailing platform strategy
+* ride-hailing platform strategy

 ## 📊 Dataset